ReconquerOnline/reconquer_contributions/README.md

-A repository for user-submitted 3D assets.
+A repository that you can use for creating mods for Reconquer Online or for submitting user-contributed 3D assets.

 You must own the copyright to the asset and release it under CC-BY or CC0.
 When you upload the asset, include a file called "license.txt" in the same directory.